forcedotcom/cli/releasenotes/README.md

 * FIX: Salesforce CLI now correctly runs Apex tests that were created on an org that has a namespace.
 (GitHub issue [#296](https://github.com/forcedotcom/salesforcedx-apex/issues/296), salesforcedx-apex PR [#339](https://github.com/forcedotcom/salesforcedx-apex/pull/339))

     Shout-out and thanks to [Jonny Power](https://github.com/JonnyPower) for contributing the fix!
 We love it.

+* FIX: When you install an unsigned plugin that's in the `unsignedPluginAllowList.json` file, the `plugins install` command now bypasses _any_ HTTP 403 error, not just `403 Forbidden`.
+(GitHub issue [#2584](https://github.com/forcedotcom/cli/issues/2584), plugin-trust [#662](https://github.com/salesforcecli/plugin-trust/pull/662))

+    Thank you [kyle-blair](https://github.com/kyle-blair) for contributing the fix!
+You're the best.

 ## 2.20.7 (Dec 6, 2023) [stable]